-1. If you start a woman off slow, get her to move well, and help her master the basics, once you start loading her up with weights she will begin to feel that sense of empowerment that comes with moving heavy weights.
-And chances are, she’ll start loving it.
-And she will be prepared to do more advanced movements.
+If you help her start off slowly, get her to move well, and help her master the basics, once you start loading her up with weights she will begin to feel that sense of empowerment that comes with moving heavy weights.
+Chances are, she’ll start loving it, and she will be prepared and eager to do more advanced exercises.

-2. Let her ask to use more weight.
-It doesn’t take long to happen, and when it does, you’ll know you’re doing a good job.
+She will eventually ask if she can use more weight.
+It doesn’t take long for this to happen, and when it does, you’ll know you’re truly helping her.
 Why?
 Because she feels confident in her abilities and excited to be increasing the load she’s using.
-Plus, it feels like her idea, so of course it’s a good thing.

 You may be wondering how exactly I came to these conclusions about getting females to fall in love with lifting.
 My answer?
-I learned from the best — my business partner, Jim Laird.
-He is the man who initially introduced me to heavy lifting and helped me fall in love with it, and over the last decade I have seen him get more women to fall in love with heavy lifting, especially when there's someone providing positive and encouraging support.
+It happened to me.
+I was introduced and before long, I fell in love with it.
+Over the last decade I have watched women time and time again fall in love with heavy lifting, especially when there's someone providing positive and encouraging support.

-So if you’re wanting to help women in your life fall in love with lifting, whether they are your friends, family members, or clients, take the advice above and let the magic happen.
-‘Cuz it will!
+If you want to help women in your life fall in love with lifting, take that advice and watch the magic happen.
+She will!

 Imagine having compassionate and empowering answers to your clients’ questions about nutrition and diets, body image struggles, and body transformation goals right at your fingertips…